 This creates a vicious cycle in which addicts use the very thing that’s harming them to avoid the pain of addiction.
 You already know that when you attempt to quit using, your body reacts with painful withdrawal.
 During detox, when the body is at its weakest, NAD levels can plummet even further.
 This makes detox more difficult than it needs to be.

 By supplementing the body’s natural NAD supply, we offer safe and totally natural treatment that makes detox easier, less painful, and less difficult.
-Indeed, many addicts find that NAD treatment completely eliminates their desire to use alcohol or drugs.
+Indeed, many addicts find that NAD treatment can greatly decrease their desire to use alcohol or drugs.